ericmariot/github-explorer/README.md

 More about: https://styled-components.com/

 ## :grey_exclamation: About the project
-It's used to search repositories created by you or other users and listing them, also saving on local storage.
+It's used to search repositories created by you or other users and listing them, also saving data to local storage.

 Created with the help of Rocketseat | Gostack course.
-Implemented some things and tweaks.